Climate-Smart Agriculture and Forestry

 The Conservation Innovation Grants (CIG) program drives public and private sector innovation in natural resource conservation through projects that address our nation’s water quality, air quality, soil health, and wildlife habitat challenges, all while improving agricultural operations and delivering climate solutions.
 CIG is available through NRCS.

 The CIG program has three components – CIG Classic, CIG On-Farm Conservation Innovation Trials, and state-level CIG.
-Details of each are outlined on the NRCS CIG program webpage

 Regional Conservation Partnership Program